 “Insights in this book will live on in your head, you won’t have to drag a pain manual around with you all the time.”

 Below partly explains why we often see excellent outcomes in acute (recent on-set) diseases, trauma, and surgical conditions, while those of chronic pain and chronic disease lag significantly and can be somewhat disappointing.

 It is essential that chronic diseases, in particular, are treated in a bio-psychosocial context, which means that social and psychological issues are treated at the same time as medical problems, in order to ensure favourable treatment outcomes.

-However, there are two major problems that immediately become apparent, the first being that the modern health care delivery model with its shortened consultation times (10-15 minutes on average for family medicine) makes it extremely difficult to achieve these goals, as dealing with psycho-social issues and educating patients is both labour intensive and time consuming.
+The modern health care delivery model with its shortened consultation times (10-15 minutes on average for family medicine) makes it extremely difficult to achieve these goals, as dealing with psycho-social issues and educating patients is both labour intensive and time consuming.

-The second problem is that family physicians, in particular, report discomfort at treating chronic pain because they feel that they have not received sufficient education and training.
+Family physicians, in particular, report discomfort at treating chronic pain because they feel that they have not received sufficient education and training.